ConorWarrilow/Academic-Success-Analysis/readme.md

  **7. Further Analysis and discussion**
-- 7.1 t-SNE
+- 7.1 Changing our Metric
-- 7.2 Changing our Metric
+- 7.2 Changing our Class Weights
+- 7.3 t-SNE
 - Additional Features